 [To conclude a project, define acceptance process here.
 For example:

-Upon completion of a Phase, PROVIDER will submit the associated tangible Deliverables, to Customer accompanied by an Acceptance Form in the form set forth in Appendix B to this SOW.
-Upon such submission, Customer will review, evaluate and/or test, as the case may be, the applicable Deliverable(s) within eight (8) business days (the “Acceptance Period”) to determine whether or not each Deliverable(s) satisfies the acceptance criteria for the particular Deliverable in all material respects.
-If the Deliverable satisfies its acceptance criteria in all material respects, Customer will furnish a written acceptance confirmation to PROVIDER via the Acceptance Form prior to the end of the Acceptance Period.
-For a Deliverable that is not accepted due to a non-conformity or defect, Customer will indicate the detailed reasons for such rejection on the Acceptance Form and return the Acceptance Form together with the associated tangible rejected Deliverables, if any, to PROVIDER (a “Rejection Notice”) within the Acceptance Period.
+Upon completion of a Phase, PROVIDER will submit the associated tangible Deliverables, to CUSTOMER accompanied by an Acceptance Form in the form set forth in Appendix B to this SOW.
+Upon such submission, CUSTOMER will review, evaluate and/or test, as the case may be, the applicable Deliverable(s) within eight (8) business days (the “Acceptance Period”) to determine whether or not each Deliverable(s) satisfies the acceptance criteria for the particular Deliverable in all material respects.
+If the Deliverable satisfies its acceptance criteria in all material respects, CUSTOMER will furnish a written acceptance confirmation to PROVIDER via the Acceptance Form prior to the end of the Acceptance Period.
+For a Deliverable that is not accepted due to a non-conformity or defect, CUSTOMER will indicate the detailed reasons for such rejection on the Acceptance Form and return the Acceptance Form together with the associated tangible rejected Deliverables, if any, to PROVIDER (a “Rejection Notice”) within the Acceptance Period.
 Upon receipt of a Rejection Notice, PROVIDER will promptly correct any defects or non-conformities to the extent required so that each Deliverable satisfies the requirements of this SOW and its acceptance criteria in all material respects.
-Thereafter, PROVIDER will resubmit a modified Deliverable to Customer, accompanied by the Acceptance Form and the process set forth above will be repeated.
-However, Customer will limit its review, evaluation and/or test of each resubmitted Deliverable to determining whether or not PROVIDER has corrected the defects or non-conformities identified in the Rejection Notice and to the effects or impact which PROVIDER’s corrections or modifications have on other Deliverables or other portions of the same Deliverable.
-If Customer fails to provide PROVIDER with the above described Rejection Notice prior to the end of the applicable Acceptance Period, then the corresponding Deliverable(s) are deemed accepted.]
+Thereafter, PROVIDER will resubmit a modified Deliverable to CUSTOMER , accompanied by the Acceptance Form and the process set forth above will be repeated.
+However, CUSTOMER will limit its review, evaluation and/or test of each resubmitted Deliverable to determining whether or not PROVIDER has corrected the defects or non-conformities identified in the Rejection Notice and to the effects or impact which PROVIDER’s corrections or modifications have on other Deliverables or other portions of the same Deliverable.
+If CUSTOMER fails to provide PROVIDER with the above described Rejection Notice prior to the end of the applicable Acceptance Period, then the corresponding Deliverable(s) are deemed accepted.]

 Typical deliverables at the end of the engagement are Standard Operating Procedures, Build document.
 However, what the customer desires for acceptance needs to be discussed and agreed upon before beginning of the engagement

-Sample:

-At high level, the below are the deliverables:

-Partner will do the remediation based on findings mentioned above and also perform one more audit after the remediation have been done.

-Application architecture document

-AWS architecture document (Post remediation)

-AWS architecture document (Future state)

-Key rotation policy document

-Security SOP document

-CI/CD best practices document

 Resources & Cost Estimates

-[List all billable and non-billable resources involved in the project] Note: This section is required to be included should you choose to use another project plan template..
+[List all billable and non-billable resources involved in the project]

+APN partner are required to ensure Project Plan and the Work Break Down list is comprehensively charted out.
+Each task should be broken down in to as much details as possible and efforts listed down should be justifiable

 Partner Technical Team